shaloo/docs.arcana/docs/howto/config-auth/config-wallet-chains.md

 ![Chain Management Settings](/img/an_db_chain_mngt_options.png){.an-screenshots}

-### Step 1: Review Chains
+## Step 2: Review Chains

 Developers can enable either EVM chains or non-EVM chains in the context of a Web3 app integrated with {{config.extra.arcana.product_name}}.
-This chain type is a one time setting during app registration and cannot be reconfigured later.
+The **chain type** selection is a one-time setting during app registration and cannot be reconfigured later.
 While reviewing chains, you can see whether the app is configured to use EVM chains or only the non-EVM chains.

-**EVM**
+### EVM Chains

 If you select EVM chain type, there are multiple blockchain network options that can be enabled for app users.